aeon-toolkit/aeon/README.md

 print(clu.labels_)
 ```
-### Forecastoing
+### Forecasting

-`aeon` also has a wide range of forecasting algorithms, includinng classic and deep
+`aeon` also has a wide range of forecasting algorithms, including classic and deep
 learning approaches.

 ```python